YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 To learn information from millions of images in thousands of categories, an architecture/model with a large learning capacity is required, generally made up of varying depth and breadth of layers.
 CNN tends to make mostly correct assumptions about the nature of images and has relatively fewer connections and parameters/weights compared to standard feedforward neural networks.
 This makes CNN more easier to train on the given data set.

 However, CNN was expensive to apply in large scale to high resolution images.
-Thanks to (relatively) modern GPUs (then, authors used two GTX580 3GB to train the data set between five to six days) and a highly optimised implementation of 2d convolutional layers (hereafter, conv layers), deep CNN became possible.
+Thanks to (relatively) modern GPUs (then, the authors used two GTX580 3GB to train the data set between five to six days) and a highly optimised implementation of 2d convolutional layers (hereafter, conv layers), deep CNN became possible.

 ## How was the data processed and prepared?
-Authors highlighted two pre-processing.
+The authors highlighted two pre-processing.
 First, they downsampled the images to a fixed resolution of 256 x 256.
 Also, they subtracted the mean activity over the training set from each pixel.

 ## What are novel features of the architecture (i.e. AlexNet)?

 ### 1. Rectified Linear Units (ReLUs)
 The architecture needs an non-linear function, which we call an activation function.
-In old days, sigmoid, tahn and arctan used to be used widely for an activation function, but in this paper, authors found that ReLU solves the problem of saturation better than traditional activation functions and does not require normalisation, which makes CNN with ReLU learns several times faster than tahn function.
+In old days, sigmoid, tahn and arctan used to be used widely for an activation function, but in this paper, the authors found that ReLU solves the problem of saturation better than traditional activation functions and does not require normalisation, which makes CNN with ReLU learns several times faster than tahn function.

 ReLU sounds quite scary, but it is basically max(0, x).
 Therefore, the graph looks like this: